-Retention Specialists at the CASA coordinate the Texas Success Initiative.
+Academic Success Coaches at the CASA coordinate the Texas Success Initiative.
 TSI requirements are discussed in the “Texas Success Initiative (TSI) ” section of the “Admission ” chapter.
-The Retention Specialists also assist first year students in developing a success plan.
-For additional information, please call the Retention Specialists at (361) 825-2977.
+The Academic Success Coaches also assist first year students, conditionally admitted students, and students enrolled in the Viking Island Program in developing a success plan.
+For additional information, please call the Academic Success Coaches at (361) 825-2977.

 The Center for Academic Student Achievement provides tutorial assistance to students in most core courses on a walk-in-basis.
 Subjects include mathematics, science, statistics, business, accounting, and reading, among others.
 For schedules of tutorials, please visit http://casa.tamucc.edu.

 The Writing Center

 The CASA Writing Center supports the writing process of all University writers, from freshmen to graduate students.
 The Writing Center offers face-to-face and online writing consultations as well as faculty-requested writing workshops.
 Though the Writing Center does accept walk-in sessions based on consultant availability, it is strongly encouraged those seeking assistance schedule an appointment by visiting: http://casa.tamucc.edu/wc.php.